Table of Contents

 - You can’t store juice long because lots of air goes in

-The first centrifugal I had a very small feed chute that means I had to do a lot of chopping.
+The first centrifugal I had a tiny feed chute that means I had to do a lot of chopping.
 I had to chop an apple into eights just to fit it in there.
 With this Jamba juicer, that will not be a problem thanks to the 3.5” feed chute.

-It’s half an inch wide than any juicer available in the market – yes, that includes the popular Breville.
+It’s half an inch wide than any juicer available in the market – yes that includes the famous Breville.

 What does this mean?
-Well, it simply means you can put an apple through the feed chute even without chopping.
-Don’t worry because the 1,100 motor would have enough torque to extract juice from it.
+Well, it means you can put an apple through the feed chute even without chopping.
+Don’t worry because the 1,100-watt motor would have enough torque to extract juice from it.

 If you’re worried about bogging down the motor then just cut it in half.
 The seeds are almost a non-factor here because the blades will shred and not crush as it would in a masticating juicer.
 And the spin cycle forces juice out through the fine mesh filter.